 Once you have identified your competitors it is equally important to track them after this so that you can keep up-to-date with the technology fields that they are currently working in or plan to work in the future.
 There are various different ways to track competitors using PatSnap by utilizing a multitude of its different functionalities.

 Once you have identified your competitors it is worthwhile to do a full portfolio search on their patents so that you can get a full picture of the technology fields they are currently working in or have worked in the past.
-To do this, type the competitor's company name into the "Assignee" field in the "Advanced" Search page.
-This will automatically search using 4 different Assignee search fields (Original Assignee, Standardized Assignee, Current Assignee, Standardized Current Assignee) to give you a broad scope of their portfolios.
+To do this, type the competitor's company name into the "All Assignees" field in the "Field" Search page.
+This will automatically search using 4 different Assignee search fields (Original Assignee, Standardized Original Assignee, Current Assignee, Standardized Current Assignee) to give you a broad scope of their portfolios.

 As companies have different subsidiaries, it may be beneficial for you to also make use of our Corporate Tree, to understand that company's structure.
 It should be noted that the company names that appear here are the legal names for the companies which might not necessarily be the assignee names as used in the patent document.
 Because of this, it is best to use this only as a guide to the company's structure and not additionally in your search query.